-23. Because users of devices operating under our Part 15 rules do not need to obtain a Commission license, we expect that small entities would find the unlicensed use of the 6 GHz bands under to proposed rules convenient and economical.
+under the proposed rules convenient and economical.
 In proposing these rules, we have sought to minimize the compliance burden to both small and large entities.
-For example, while we are proposing that standard-power access points be professionally installed because of the need to have accurate information on the location of standard-power access points to protect licensed receivers, we seek comment on allowing the use of standard-power access points with geo-location capability that would not require professional installation.
-The proposed rules also would allow for the deployment of low-power access point that do not require use of an AFC system in two sub-bands to provide an opportunity for deployment of unlicensed devices at lower cost in those portions of the spectrum where the current licensed uses make this practical.
+For example, the proposed rules would allow for the deployment of low-power access point that do not require use of an AFC system in two subbands to provide an opportunity for deployment of unlicensed devices at lower cost in those portions of the spectrum where the current licensed uses make this practical.